Use this food diary pdf to keep track of your food while you’re doing an elimination diet or any diet for weight loss.

-Since I was making printables, I decided to put together a reintroduction pdf.
-With EoE, a repeat endoscopy a few months after each reintroduction is the only true way to know what your triggers are, but we will still be keeping track for food sensitivities.
+Since I was making food consumption printables, I decided to put together a reintroduction pdf.
+With EoE, a repeat endoscopy a few months after each reintroduction is the only true way to know what your triggers are, but we will still be keeping track of food sensitivities.

 If you are doing an elimination diet to find out food intolerances, then keeping track of how your body reacts is very important.
 I made three different ones, in different colors and fonts… I have to have my pink while my son prefers gray!